 - Next, Live Control Room at the top of the page.
 You’ll be prompted to verify your account.

-- After you’ve verified your account, it’ll take 24 hours to activate the livestream.
+- After verifying your account, it’ll take 24 hours to activate the live stream.
 Once activated, you can open Super Chat in a new window.

 Another form of YouTube fan funding is a site called Patreon.
 Patreon allows you to set up a gated channel for paid members only.
 The monthly fee is decided when setting up your account and can be a great way to offer exclusive content to loyal subscribers.

 This last method is more about leveraging the YouTube channel to promote your business than making money passively.
 After your channel is sizeable enough to make money through some of the options listed above, it’s a great time to earn more income by promoting your own business or selling your own apparel line.
 It’s worth noting that many of the top-grossing YouTube channels don’t make their money using just one method; they diversify and use a mix of methods to capitalize on their gains.
 Logan Paul, for instance, has YouTube ads on his videos, promotes affiliate companies and sponsorships, and also has his own line of merchandise called “Maverick”.

 Like any investor, it’s wise to diversify your earning avenues.
 Just like making money on YouTube, getting started with video doesn’t have to be difficult.
-As video production and consumption continues to the growth of YouTube, there’s no better time than the present to get started creating awesome video content.
+As video production and consumption continue to the growth of YouTube, there’s no better time than the present to create awesome video content.
 Start with WeVideo today!